How to Narrow Down Your Niche and Why It Can Boost Growth

 Ways to conduct research for your niche market

-• Ask your existing client base.
-With SPP, you can add questions as part of your client onboarding with the help of intake forms.
+Ask your existing client base.
+With SPP, you can easily send an onboarding questionnaire for clients.
 This helps you to effectively streamline and conduct research with your existing client base without sinking any additional time into it.

 Using market research can help you to niche down effectively, vastly increasing your profitability.
 Your niche can help you to stand out from your competitors and truly connect with your target audience.